 There is one exception to the above TRES rules and those are the requeue partitions, such as

 gpu_requeue.
 Since jobs in these partitions can be interrupted by higher priority jobs at any time, this means that there could be a loss of computation time.
 This is especially true for jobs who are not able to snapshot their progress and restart from where they left off.
 Studies have shown that to make this type of model break even in terms of cost you need to charge back roughly half of what you normally would.
 So for the requeue partitions we charge a flat rate of 0.5 for CPU and 0.125 per GB for Memory.
-Since the requeue partitions contain all our hardware, users can get access to normally very high cost CPU's (such as the Skylake or Broadwell) for much cheaper.
+Since the requeue partitions contain all our hardware, users can get access to normally very high cost CPU's for cheaper.
 Thus if a user needs to run a lot of jobs the best way to optimize throughput and usage is to build their jobs to leverage the cheap resources in the requeue partitions.
 One should be aware though that the available cores in this partition vary wildly depending on how active any given primary partition is.

 On Odyssey each user is associated with their primary group.
 This lab group is what is called an Account in Slurm.
 Users belong to Accounts, and Accounts have Shares granted to them.
 These Shares determine how much of the cluster that group has been granted.
 Users when they run are charged back for their runs against the Account (i.e. lab) they belong to.